kjtanaka/cookbook-opt-python/README.md

 opt-python Cookbook
 ===============
-This cookbook installs python from source.
+This cookbook installs python from source as an optional software package.
+The default path is `/opt/python-<version>`, so that it avoid mixing it up with your system's python package.

 Requirements
 ------------